awside/bootcamp-git-2025/README.md

 **Name:**

-Andrew Whiteide new 1
+Andrew Whiteide new 1 and Michael Fudge

 **Hobbies:**

-Vibe Coding, Hiking, Reading, Cooking, Eating Pizza
+Vibe Coding, Hiking, Reading, Cooking, Eating Pizza and Saving puppies from burning buildings

 ## Section 1: Your First Commit